 Tradition brought to life

 This is Paucartambo, where the festival dedicated to St. Carmen is held.
-From July 15th – July 19th, Peruvians from the entire country (and a few tourists) traverse the windy roads of the Andes, all to witness and pay respects to the beloved Saint of the Mestizos, also know as “Mamacha”
+From July 15th – July 19th, Peruvians from the entire country (and a few tourists) traverse the windy roads of the Andes.
+All to witness and pay respects to the beloved Saint of the Mestizos, also know as “Mamacha” or Virgin of Carmen.

 Calling this festival organized would be an overstatement.
 However, while there may not be much of a schedule, there are several things you can expect:

 - July 16th is the main day of the festival.
-A one-of-a-kind Mass is held around 9 in the morning and the procession of the Holy Virgin around 3
+A one-of-a-kind Mass is held at around 9 AM and the procession of the Holy Virgin is around 3 PM.

 - The town will be packed with visitors, both camping overnight and visiting for the day.
 Tents are everywhere!